mr21sanger/CryptoTracker/README.md

 responsive design and consistent styling.
 • Public API : External data source for fetching real-time cryptocurrency prices and additional information.</pre>

+<h3>Components of the Application:</h3>
+<pre>1.
+Front-end Interface:
+• Description: This component includes the user interface (UI) that users interact with.
+• Technologies: HTML, CSS, JavaScript, Bootstrap (or another CSS framework).
+• Functionality: Displays cryptocurrency prices, charts, search/filter options, and user authentication forms.
+2. Back-end Server (Django):
+• Description: Handles the logic, data processing, and business rules of the application.
+• Technologies: Django framework (Python), PostgreSQL (or another database).
+• Functionality: Manages user authentication, interacts with the database to store and retrieve data, integrates with external APIs for real-time cryptocurrency prices.</pre>